griquelme/tidyms/docs/quickstart.rst

 in the list.
 This allow us to create more sophisticated strategies for data curation.
-For example, the implementation for :term:`batch correction` is a Pipeline object that checks samples and features that cannot be corrected and removes them and the corrects the remainder samples/features.
+For example, the implementation for :term:`batch correction` is a Pipeline object that checks samples and features that cannot be corrected and removes them before applying the correction.
 See here to create custom Filters.

 Data Preprocessing
 ------------------

-Before analyzing data, it's a common practice to normalize, scale or transform the data.
+Before modelling the data, it's a common practice to normalize, scale or transform the data matrix.
 All of these operations are available through the :code:`preprocess` attribute of the DataContainer.
 The following code normalises each sample to an unitary total intensity, and scales each feature to have a zero mean and unitary variance:

 .. code-block::